-The event is open to the media and members of the public.
-All remarks will be on-the-record unless otherwise noted.
+The event was open to the media and members of the public.
+All remarks were on-the-record unless otherwise noted.

 Denise Scott, Executive Vice President, Local Initiatives Support Corporation (LISC) and Chair of the Board of Directors of the Federal Reserve Bank of New York

 |2:05pm-2:40pm||Panel 1—Sizing the Issue: Who’s in Crisis?
 Data on Renters and Landlords